tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - It’s the proper way to play... and to live.

+# Teach Them to Do the Right Thing

+- Decency is about what you do.
+It’s not a standard you hold others to.
+Decency is what you do with money you find.
+It’s how you raise your kids.
+It’s not something you wield; it’s not something you gossip about.
+It’s something you embody and embrace.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to